smithk726/visual-resume/README.md

 Looks super great I guess I should really get started on this project

+//notes in class
 scale down a little, play with the sizes clarity of the visualization

+remove the cell phone number (business phone number would be fine) make it harder to scan the email